comafj/CS489-Team-14-repository/README.md

-# CS489_Team-14, Social Ethics Assitant : Offering Tools with new Sorting Criteria
+# CS489_Team-14, Social Ethics Assitant : Offering Tools with new Sorting Criteria :mag:
 Group project for 2020 Fall CS489 Computer Ethics and Social Issues

 We want to act as an assistant by offering new and personalized sorting criteria in NAVER NEWS COMMENT.

-## Subject / Purpose
+## :pushpin: Subject / Purpose
 - Comments on a website can easily influence the initial opinions of people who are new to the article.
 - However, in the current comment system, everyone sees the same comments ordered by the number of likes.
 - If people can easily find their subjectivity without external influence, the number of victims of Internet public opinion will be reduced.